-It is also possible to exit STOP with DLY bit cleared, using a crystal oscillator.
-In this case, STOP is de-asserted without delay and the MCU can execute software in limp-home mode, until the crystal oscillator has started and is stable.
-This is called "Fast STOP recovery".
-In this case, after a count of 4096 XCLK cycles at the limp-home frequency, if the clock monitor indicates the presence of an external clock, the limp-home mode is de-asserted and the LHOME flag is cleared.
-This also sets the limp-home interrupt flag.
-Upon leaving limp-home mode, BCSP and MCS are restored to their values before the loss of clock, and XCLK, BCLK and MCLK return to their previous frequencies.
-If AUTO and BCSP were set before the clock loss, the sysclk ramps-up and the PLL locks at the previously selected frequency.
+Each time the 13-stage counter reaches a count of 4096 XCLK cycles (every 8192 cycles), a check of the clock monitor status is performed.
+If the clock monitor indicates the presence of an external clock limp-home mode is de-asserted, the LHOME flag is cleared and the limp-home interrupt flag is set.
+Upon leaving limp-home mode, BCSP and MCS are restored to their values before the loss of clock, and all clocks return to their previous frequencies.
+If AUTO and BCSP were set before the clock loss, the SYSCLK ramps-up and the PLL locks at the previously selected frequency.

 To prevent PLL operation when the external clock frequency comes back, the software should clear the BCSP bit while running in limp-home mode.

-It is possible to exit STOP with DLY bit cleared, when an external clock is supplied.
+When using an external clock, i.e. a square wave source, it is possible to exit STOP with the DLY bit cleared.
 In this case the LHOME flag is never set and STOP is de-asserted without delay.